Most Popular Articles

 The thought of breaking the connection between two partners and interfering with the family setup can be scary; a risk that is of particular concern among African American couples.

-African American marriage counseling is extremely important in the current family setting, which is characterized by poor communication, devastating economic losses, and conflicting role expectations.
+Marriage counseling for black couples are extremely important in the current family setting, which is characterized by poor communication, devastating economic losses, and conflicting role expectations.

 Relationships are increasingly being overturned by the ongoing shift of economic power from men to women, owing to surging unemployment among African American men.
 Such struggles, combined with reduced educational opportunities, continue to hamper couples’ prospects for enduring marriages.